BMcCormack9231/Spring-Framework-Mock-Shop/README.md

 <section>
 <h2>Task D:</h2>
 <strong>Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.</strong><br><br>
-I created an "about" page and made more edits in mainscreen.html.
+I created an "about" page and made more edits in mainscreen.html.<br>
+<strong>About.html</strong>

-        About.html: "Our Story" section was added.
+        "Our Story" section was added.

-        About.html: "Out Mission" section was added.
+        "Out Mission" section was added.

-        About.html: "Navigation" list was made with links to the main page
+        "Navigation" list was made with links to the main page
 <section/>

-I added links to and from mainscreen.html and about.html plus controllers.
+I added links to and from mainscreen.html and about.html<br>

-        mainscreen.html Line 16: Added a link anchor for the about page
+<srong>mainscreen.html Line 16: Added a link anchor for the about page</strong>

-        After: <a th:href="@{/about}" class="btn btn-primary btn-sm mb-3">About Us</a>
+        <a th:href="@{/about}" class="btn btn-primary btn-sm mb-3">About Us</a>

-        about.html Line 32:
+<strong>about.html Line 32:</strong>

-        After: <a th:href="@{/mainscreen}" class="btn btn-primary btn-sm mb-3">Return to main page</a>
+        <a th:href="@{/mainscreen}" class="btn btn-primary btn-sm mb-3">Return to main page</a>

+The about page needed a new controller with mapping to "/about"
+<strong>MainScreenController Line 55:</strong>

+    @GetMapping("/about")
+    public String about(Model theModel){
+        return "about";
+    }

 <section>
 <h2>Task E:</h2>
 <strong> Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
 </strong><br><br>
-I added 5 initial parts and products in BootStrapData starting at <strong>line 43</strong>
+I added 5 initial parts and products in BootStrapData with an if statement to prevent duplicates when relaunching the app.<br>
+<strong>BootStrapData Line 43</strong>

         if(partRepository.count() == 0 && productRepository.count() == 0){
                 OutsourcedPart powerCord= new OutsourcedPart();